lokidokicoki/dnd-lite/rules.md

 | 15 - 18    | +3          |

 For example, we have a fighter, Steve the Mighty Clencher, with a base strength of 14.
 A fighter is a member of the Warrior class, this gives us a Strength bonus of +1, therefore our Strength is now 15.
 Simple maffs, innit.
 So, using the table above, our Strength Skill bonus is +3

+## Alignment

+This can affect how other people in the game behave towards you.
+Ever played Fable?
+Yeah like that...

+### Good:

+You help old ladies across the road and put money in charity boxes, you know, the little kiddie with dog outside the newsagents?

+### Indifferent:

+Old ladies can them across the road by themselves, unless they remind you of your Nan.
+And charity?
+WEll, that starts at home, unless it is for the ickle doggos and kitties.

+## Bad:

+You help old ladies under buses and charity boxes, well, that's just free money right?

 ## Weapons